ttiimmothy/redis-csharp/README.md

 That's all!

-# Stage 2 & beyond
+## Stage 2 & beyond

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `dotnet (6.0)` installed locally
-1. Run `./spawn_redis_server.sh` to run your Redis server, which is implemented in `src/Server.cs`.
+2. Run `./spawn_redis_server.sh` to run your Redis server, which is implemented in `src/Server.cs`.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
+3. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+## License

+Redis CSharp is licensed under [GNU General Public License v3.0](LICENSE).